The Glen Ellen Forum is working on

+From the beginning, Glen Ellen has always been a community of scrappy, generous people, intent upon taking care of one another while caring for others.
 From the 19th Century— when trains brought thousands of tourists each week to enjoy our resorts, restaurants and wineries, along with those who came to care for the children at Eldridge down the road and the writers and artists who came to share the world of Jack London— right down to today, we’ve been shaped by the most amazing people, who worked to make sure things went as well as possible.

 The Glen Ellen Improvement Club was founded in 1904; it became the Glen Ellen Women’s Club until 1986, when the Glen Ellen Association was established.
 The Glen Ellen Town Plan was produced In 1988, which was adopted by the Sonoma County Board of Supervisors as the “Glen Ellen Development and Design Guidelines” in 1990.